London Bridge attack: Police make new arrest

 - Redouane's ex-wife said she is "shocked and numbed" as she condemned the attack

-- A man has been arrested on suspicion of terror offences in Ilford in connection with the attack
+- 20 people have been arrested in connection with the probe; 12 have been released without charge.